ItsTauTvyDas/TextFontModifier/README.md

 There's a packet listener and what it does is basically gets every text (in json) that is sent to the player and changes font property.
 This plugin might be resource-intensive, but there wasn't really a way for me to make it work in any other way on the event server I mentioned above.

 ## Usage
-Just drop this plugin to your `/plugins/` folder, and you are good to go (also change the font's name in configuration).
+Just drop this plugin to your `/plugins/` folder, modify configuration and you are good to go.

-## Commands
+## Commands (v1.2.0)
 * **/textfontmodifier** or **/tfm** - reloads the plugin.

 ## Configuration